-Companies need to educate themselves before undertaking a web project.
+Companies need to educate themselves before undertaking a web project like Las Vegas website design.
 We’ve developed a list of 10 items to help you on your path to web greatness.

 - Who is my audience and what do they want to know about?
 When beginning your website project, start with what’s most important - your clients and prospects.
 Many times copmanies become tangled in what they want or feeling the need to “puke” on their site about how great they are.
 While some of this may be important to convey, everyone wants to know “what’s in it for me”.
 If you gear everything from the visitor’s perspective, your site will succeed.

 - What is the purpose of the site?
 If it is to generate sales, your site will be different than if the goal is to position your company as experts in your field.
 If you plan to use e-mail marketing in tandem with your site, knowing this in the planning phase will make everything proceed as it should.
 The more information you can give your web designer, the better your site will be in the first revision.